gjwgit/innerpod/installers/README.md

 Flutter supports multiple platform targets and Flutter based apps will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
+The functionality is identical across all platforms.

 ## Android Side Load